Ranking the best Batman games

 Platforms: PS4, PC

-Despite the fact it’s near the bottom of this particular list, Batman Arkham VR is actually very good, it’s just that the barometer for Arkham games is set very high.
-This escapist fantasy of a virtual reality experience came out in 2016 and is technically the last proper Arkham game we’ve had following Arkham Knight.
+Despite being near the bottom of this particular list, Batman Arkham VR is actually very good.
+It’s just that the barometer for Arkham games is set very high.
+This virtual reality experience came out in 2016 and is technically the last proper Arkham game we’ve had following Arkham Knight.
 As far as short VR games go, Arkham VR is incredibly successful in everything it sets out to do, which is a rare feat!

 4. Batman: The Telltale Series (Seasons 1 & 2)